 \begin{thm}(\cite[Thm 1]{munshi2013shifted}) For $0<h\ll X^{1+\varepsilon}$, \end{thm}

-Looking at the shifted convolution sum problem without an average over shifts, we have demonstrated how one can obtain an arbitrary moduli structure allowed in the Jutila's circle method by studying an average shifted sum instead of the implicit error term that comes with the Jutila's circle method.
+Looking at the shifted convolution sum problem $\mathcal{D}_h(X)$ without an average over the shift $h$, we have demonstrated how one can obtain an arbitrary moduli structure allowed in Jutila's circle method by Lemma \ref{mainlemma}: One can choose the set of moduli $\mathcal{Q}$ freely, $M.T.$ resembles the main term in Jutila's circle method, and one studies the average shifted sum $A.S.^\pm$ instead of the implicit error term given in Jutila's circle method.
 This framework works in general, as depicted by the simplicity of Lemma \ref{mainlemma}.
-Surprisingly in the case of $\mathrm{GL}(3)\times\mathrm{GL}(2)$ shifted sum, the bound coming from the average shifted sum we obtain in Theorem \ref{mainthm2} matches with the error term treatment in the Jutila's circle method, and hence giving the exact same bound Munshi obtained in \cite{munshi2013shifted} (after fixing the error in his Lemma 11).\footnote{The moduli structure we have here is essentially of the form $[Q_1,2Q_1]\times \{$Primes in $[Q_2,2Q_2]\}$ for some $Q_1,Q_2>0$.
-This is technically different from Munshi's choice of the form $\{$Primes in $[Q_1,2Q_1]\}\times \{$Primes in $[Q_2,2Q_2]\}$.
+Surprisingly in the case of $\mathrm{GL}(3)\times\mathrm{GL}(2)$ shifted sum, the bound coming from the average shifted sum we obtain in Theorem \ref{mainthm2} matches with the error term treatment in Jutila's circle method, and hence giving the exact same bound Munshi obtained in \cite{munshi2013shifted} (after fixing the error in his Lemma 11).\footnote{The moduli structure we have here is essentially of the form $[Q_1,2Q_1]\cdot \{$Primes in $[Q_2,2Q_2]\}$ for some $Q_1,Q_2>0$.
+This is technically different from Munshi's choice of the form $\{$Primes in $[Q_1,2Q_1]\}\cdot \{$Primes in $[Q_2,2Q_2]\}$.
 However, the difference is technical but not essential.} (See Section \ref{sect.RecoveringMunshi} for details.)
-However, the method to bound $A.S.^\pm$ is quite different from how the error term in the Jutila's circle method is treated, which has the following two implications. \begin{itemize} \item One can improve the resulting bound by improving the bound on the average shifted sums. \item It may lead to different estimates if one applies this framework in other problems when the Jutila's circle method is helpful. \end{itemize}
+However, the method to bound $A.S.^\pm$ is quite different from how the error term in Jutila's circle method is treated, which has the following two implications. \begin{itemize} \item One can improve the resulting bound by improving the bound on the average shifted sums. \item It may lead to different estimates if one applies this framework in other problems when Jutila's circle method is helpful. \end{itemize}